 - Comfortable walking shoes

-- Water if it is a hot day (the drinking fountains are closed during COVID-19)
+- Water if it is a hot day (there are some water fountains throughout the property).

 Be aware that the Huntington Library hours change depending on the season.
 Some days it closes as early as 4:30 PM, so don’t arrive at 3 PM expected to see everything.
 Other days during the summer, there are Huntington Evening Strolls which go from 5:30 PM to 8 PM.
 These are highly recommended because it’s much cooler then!